 - Request official transcripts from all institutions you have attended.
 Please have

 the transcripts of the institution(s) you have attended sent directly to:

 We do not accept transcripts that have been issued to the student or facsimile (FAX) transcripts.
 Please note that in order to be considered for admission, you must have transcripts sent to us from all institutions you have attended, even if you did not do well at an institution or withdrew from all courses.

 - Request an official high school transcript be sent to us if you are transferring with less than 12 transferable credits.
 Students who are not accepted as freshmen and decide to attend college elsewhere may be considered for admission as a transfer student after completing a minimum of 12 transferable credit hours at another accredited institution.
 In addition, students must have at least a 2.0 grade point average in all college work attempted.

 You are considered a transfer student if you have completed any post-secondary (after high school) work at an accredited college/institution.
-To be eligible to enroll as a transfer student at WVU Potomac State College, students must have at least a 2.0 grade point average in all college work attempted.
+To be eligible to enroll as a transfer student at WVU Potomac State College, students must be academically and otherwise eligible to return to the institution from which they wish to transfer.
+Students must have at least a 2.0 grade point average in all college work attempted.
 In addition, transfer students who have fewer than 12 transferable credit hours must also submit a high school transcript.

 Transferring Course Credit